akshi-gupta123/Flask-/README.md

 # Flask With OpenCV

-## Three different folders are created using flask web framework and opencv
+## Three different folders are created that include:

 1. VedioStreaming using Wrbcam in Flask Web Framework
 2. OpenCV Face and Eye Detection in Flask Web Framework